rogueyoshi/unity-wc/README.md

-# unity-overlay
+# unity-wc

-Template for making stream overlays in Unity with JS Interoperability.
+Template for making stream overlays in Unity with JS Interoperability (WebGL, with Web Component output).